sampscl/rubyfc/README.md

 cat log/game.log | bin/bundle exec bin/playback
 ```

-Tying it all together, you can watch a game play live. too:
+Tying it all together, you can watch a game play live. too.
+This will run and
+display the game as fast as your computer can do it:

 ```bash
 cd rubyfc # or wherever you cloned rubyfc